Brown-throated parakeet: Breeding

 The brown-throated parakeet's nesting season varies throughout its range.
 It may nest at almost any time of year in Suriname and the Antilles, and from February to April in Colombia and Venezuela.
-It usually excavates a cavity in a nest of an arboreal termite, often one of genus Nasutitermes.
-It also nests in natural cavities in a tree, on a cliff face, or in an earthen bank.
+It usually excavates a cavity in a nest of an arboreal termite, often one from the genus Nasutitermes.
+Furthermore, it also nests in natural cavities in a tree, on a cliff face, or in an earthen bank.
 Often several pairs will nest in a single rotten tree.
 The clutch size is two to seven eggs.
-In captivity the incubation period is 23 days.
-In the wild the time to fledging is 36 to 37 days.
+In captivity, the incubation period is 23 days.
+In the wild, the time to fledge is 36 to 37 days.

 Vocalization

 The brown-throated parakeet is very vocal.
-Its flight calls "include high-pitched screeching and harsh grating “scraart scraart” cries, rapidly repeated."
-It also makes "shorter, bisyllabic “tchrit tchrit” and “cherr cheedit” " calls, and from a perch "similar calls and chattering notes."
+Its flight calls "include high-pitched screeching and harsh grating 'scraart scraart' cries, rapidly repeated."
+It also makes "shorter, bisyllabic 'tchrit tchrit' and 'cherr cheedit'" calls, and from a perch "similar calls and chattering notes."

+Brown-throated parakeet contact calls show character shifts between different locations, and by most measures the calls from islands are more variable.
+These changes in island parakeets' calls may be a response to both the windy environment with poor sound transmission, and the isolation of the populations living on small islands.

 Status

 The IUCN has assessed the brown-throated parakeet as being of Least Concern.
 It has a very large range and its estimated population of at least five million mature individuals is believed to be stable.
 No immediate threats have been identified.
 It is the most numerous parrot in much of its range.
 Subspecies E. p. tortugensis, however, appears to be in decline, and the populations in mainland Venezuela are persecuted because they feed on crops.

+Nest poaching is a concern in island populations, and in Venezuela both young and adult individuals are locally traded as cage birds for the pet market.
+However, compared to other species of psittacids, it is not very frequent in global wildlife trade.